NorthernMan54/homebridge-alexa/README.md

 * Supports the following HomeKit accessory types Lightbulb, Outlet, Fan, Fan2, Temperature Sensor, Window Coverings and Switch.
 * Supports passing of sensor updates in real time to Alexa for use in routines.
 * Includes support for brightness and colour.
-* This plugin does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.
+* Creates a Contact Sensor that monitors the status of the connect to the Homebridge Alexa Cloud Servers.
 * The plugin does not need to be installed in your 'main' homebridge instance.
 It can be installed in any 'Homebridge' instance in your setup.
 * Enables control from non-hardware based alexa devices like Invoxia Triby, and AlexaPI.